dannybauman/30-day-map-challenge-2025/PLATFORM-TRACKER.md

-**Best For**: Google ecosystem work with embedded data, scenarios where APIs aren't needed **Avoid For**: External API integrations (for now), public sharing **Note**: May work well in other scenarios - worth retrying on future days
+**Best For**: Google ecosystem work with embedded data, scenarios where APIs aren't needed **Avoid For**: External API integrations (for now), public sharing **Note**: May work well in other scenarios - worth retrying on future days **Human Oversight**: Captured the failing requests and logged Gemini's sandbox limitation for future planning.

 ---